Missy Franklin: Early life

 Franklin was born in Pasadena, California, the only child of Dick and D. A. Franklin.
 When she was a baby, her mother was very worried about water safety, so Franklin started swimming purely because her parents wanted her to get comfortable with the water.
 She grew up in Aurora, Colorado, and began taking swimming classes there at the age of five, at the urging of her mother.
 She attended Regis Jesuit High School in Aurora, Colorado, and graduated in 2013.

 Both of Franklin's parents are Canadian and Franklin holds American and Canadian dual citizenship.
 Her father, Dick, was born in St. Catharines, Ontario.
 A former All-Canadian football player for Saint Mary's University in Halifax, Nova Scotia, he played briefly for the Toronto Argonauts of the Canadian Football League as an offensive lineman.
 After an injury ended his football career, he returned to Halifax to pursue an MBA degree at Dalhousie University, where he met his future wife, a medical student.
 While working for 7-Up in Ontario, Dick was transferred to the United States.
 Ultimately the family settled in Denver, Colorado, where Dick had a senior position with Coors Brewing Company.
 Franklin's mother suggested that her daughter consider competing for Canada to ease the pressure of qualifying for the U.S. National Team due to the competitive depth of American swimmers.
 Franklin, however, chose to represent the United States, citing her patriotism for her homeland.

 Franklin is 6 ft 2 in tall and has women's size 13 inch feet.
 "We call them built-in flippers," says her father.
 She has been coached by Todd Schmitz from the Colorado Stars club team since she was 7 years old.

 During her rise to stardom surrounding the 2012 Olympics, Franklin continued to refuse prize money and endorsements so that she could maintain her amateur status to compete in college.

+University of California Berkeley

 In 2012, she accepted an athletic scholarship to attend the University of California, Berkeley, where she began swimming for coach Teri McKeever's California Golden Bears women's swimming team during the 2013–14 academic year.
-At Cal, Franklin is a four-time individual NCAA champion: winning the 200-yard freestyle in 2014 and 2015, and the 200-yard backstroke and individual medley in 2015.
+At Cal, Franklin was a four-time individual NCAA champion: winning the 200-yard freestyle in 2014 and 2015, and the 200-yard backstroke and individual medley in 2015.
 She won the Honda Sports Award as the nation's top female swimmer in 2015, as well as the Honda Cup awarded to the nation's top female athlete.

 After the 2015 NCAA Swimming and Diving Championships, in which Franklin won three individual NCAA titles, Franklin turned professional, thus ending her NCAA career.

 After leaving Berkeley to train for the 2016 Olympics with her Colorado team, in January 2018 Franklin elected to begin training at the University of Georgia.
 She graduated with a degree in religion from the University of Georgia in December 2019.